 Asking your dentist to makeover your smile is the first step in creating a new confident life for anyone with aesthetic dental issues.
 No matter what it is that caused your teeth to be less than perfect, there are modern solutions to your smile problems.
 Talk to your dentist about pricing, financing, and plans for what you need to achieve the look you've been going for.
 While a total top and bottom set of implants may be out of your price range, there are other solutions that cost far less and may be right for you!

 Every individual will require a different set of treatments depending on what is wrong with them.
 A full set of top veneers can cost $22,000 but a teeth whitening procedure can cost about $650.

 Is a smile makeover painful?

 Depending on what procedure you have done it can be a relatively painless experience or one that will require a bit more pain medication and recovery.
-Whitening is basically just bleaching and may cause some sensitivity and veneers may cause some gum soreness; implants and crowns, when done well, won't hurt too much but may have a longer recovery.
+For example, whitening may cause some sensitivity.
+Veneers may cause some gum soreness; implants and crowns, when done well, won't hurt too much but may have a longer recovery.

 How long does a smile makeover take?